Last updated on July 20th, 2021

 North Dakota is the 47th most populous and the 19th most extensive of the 50 states of the United States.
 It is in the midwestern and northern regions of the United States.
 The state attained statehood on November 2, 1889, becoming the 39th State to join the union.
 Its three bordering states are Minnesota, Montana, and South Dakota.
 North Dakota (nicknamed: Flickertail State, Peace Garden State, Rough Rider State, Sioux State) has 53 counties.
 The state’s capital is Bismarck.
+The postal abbreviation for North Dakota is ND.
 With these facts about North Dakota, let us learn more about its history, geography, people, culture, economy and much more.

 Facts about North Dakota

 1. North Dakota currently holds the Guinness World Record for the biggest number of snow angels made at the same time in one place.
 8962 people converged at the State Capitol Grounds and made snow angels on February 17, 2007.
 They smashed the record that was set the previous year at Michigan Technological University of 3,784 people.

 2. North Dakota has some of the most expensive rentals in the nation.
 According to a 2014 study, one-bedroom in North Dakota’s Williston cost nearly $2,400 per month.
 This was even more expensive than a similar house in New York which rented for $1500.
 This can be attributed to gas and oil industry expansions, which has made towns such as Williston boomtowns.
 People flock to remote areas to look for high-paying jobs, raising demand for houses.